gandylam/LGII/README.md

 Main Gameplay:

-Execise your memory of the words (60 SECONDS)
+Exercise your memory of the words (60 SECONDS)
 Give yourself more time (8 SECONDS) with each correct answer

 - Create your own categories, using Redis.